eofitg/Another-Alternatives/README.md

-# `Lite-Alternatives`
+# `Another-Alternatives`

 Inspired by [Alternatives](https://github.com/MicrocontrollersDev/Alternatives/).

-Lite-Alternatives follows the same concept but aims to be smaller, lighter, and more helpful.
+This project follows the same concept but aims to be smaller, lighter, and more helpful.

 - Simple commands and switches, instead of heavy graphical interfaces like `OneConfig` (useful, but not my style)
 - Lightweight, modular mods, instead of an all-in-one mod